hashicorp/terraform-provider-aws/docs/retries-and-waiters.md

 The [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk/), which the AWS Provider uses, provides vital tools for handling consistency: the `resource.StateChangeConf{}` struct, and the retry functions, `resource.Retry()` and `resource.RetryContext()`.
 We will discuss these throughout the rest of this guide.
 Since they help keep the AWS Provider code consistent, we heavily prefer them over custom implementations.

-This guide goes beyond the [SDKv2 documentation](https://www.terraform.io/plugin/sdkv2/resources/retries-and-customizable-timeouts) by providing additional context and emergent implementations specific to the Terraform AWS Provider.
+This guide goes beyond the [Terraform Plugin SDK v2 documentation](https://www.terraform.io/plugin/sdkv2/resources/retries-and-customizable-timeouts) by providing additional context and emergent implementations specific to the Terraform AWS Provider.

 ### State Change Configuration and Functions